fablabbcn/smartcitizen-docs/docs/Sensor Analysis Framework/guides/Creating Models for Sensors Calibration.md

 Let's review the output step by step:

 - **Residual vs Fitted** and **Scale Location plot**: these plots represents the model [heteroscedasticity ](https://en.wikipedia.org/wiki/Heteroscedasticity), which is a representation of the residuals versus the fitted values.
-This polot is helpful to check if the errors are distributed homogeneously and that we are not penalising high, low, or other values.
+This plot is helpful to check if the errors are distributed homogeneously and that we are not penalising high, low, or other values.
 There is also a red line which represents the average trend of this distribution which, we want it to be horizontal.
 For more information visit [here](https://stats.stackexchange.com/questions/76226/interpreting-the-residuals-vs-fitted-values-plot-for-verifying-the-assumptions) and [here](https://stats.stackexchange.com/questions/52089/what-does-having-constant-variance-in-a-linear-regression-model-mean/52107#52107).
 Clearly, in this model we are missing something:

 ![](https://i.imgur.com/QR2Ya4r.png)